HOPLAB-LBP/fMRI-task-template/README.md

  - A `parameters.txt` file in the `src` directory, containing your experimental parameters.
  - A `list_of_stimuli.tsv` file in the `src` directory, containing a list of your trial stimuli & other relevant variables.

-Before starting your experiment, make sure you set the two flags `fmriMode` and `debugMode`.
+Before starting your experiment, make sure you set the flags `debugMode`, `macMode` and `fmriMode`.
 These will determine a number of things:

-- `debugMode` will make your experiment run in a window instead of full screen, and will prevent data from being saved.
-Switching it off will make the cursor dissapear for the time of the experiment, have it run in full screen, and save all result and log data.
+- `debugMode` should be turned on if you are still developing.
+It will make your experiment run in a window instead of full screen, and will prevent data from being saved.
+Switching it off will make the cursor disappear for the time of the experiment, have it run in full screen, and save all result and log all the data.
+- `macMode` should be turned on if you are developing on a mac.
+Its purpose is to make the logging of key presses work reliably on mac systems.
 - `fmriMode` will have the fMRI screen properties, response & trigger buttons, and response instruction values used.
 Switching it off will turn these parameters to their PC values.

-The `macMode` is an extra flag you can set on if you're running your experiment on Mac.
-Do note that Psychtoolbox is not optimised for Mac systems, and surely isn't maintained anymore on macOS in newest versions.
-Use this flag to develop and/or debug your task on your local machine if you have to and are using a Mac.
-Here are the things that will change if you set that flag on:
+About the `macMode`: note that Psychtoolbox is not optimised for Mac systems, and surely isn't maintained anymore on macOS in newest versions (as of early 2025).
+Remember to always try out your script on a Windows machine, or best on the fMRI computer itself, before scanning.
+The `macMode` flag will have the following effects:

-- **Keyboard detection**: the task will begin by running the `detectKeyboard` function, which will ask you to give some key presses in the command window.
-This will allow MatLab to detect which keyboard you're using and return a _keyboardID_.
+  - **Keyboard detection**: `detectKeyboard` will be ran to find which keyboard will be sending input during the task and return a _keyboardID_.
+This is which is crucial as PTB and mac don't see to agree on how to decide on that.
+  - **key presses**: `macLogKeyPress` will be used instead of `logKeyPress`, which is exactly similar except it logs input based on the ID of the detected keyboard.
-- **Psychtoolbox initialisation**: the initialisation of Psychtoolbox will be done using this _keyboardID_ to create the keyboard queue and record key presses.
+  - **Psychtoolbox initialisation**: `macInitializePTB` will be ran instead of `initializePTB`, which will avoid executing `KbName('UnifyKeyNames');` and create & start a queue for the given keyboard ID rather than a general queue.
-- **key presses** will then be recorded using a different function that uses _keyboardID_ as an argument to know where to look for input.

 ### Parameters